qpwedev/spot-identity/README.md

 # SPOT - scores passport attestation

-SPOT is a web3 scores attestation implemented in PolygonID to allow the score-gated sign in
+SPOT is a web3 scores attestation implemented in PolygonID to allow sign in to the score-gated dapps and apps

 ![image](https://github.com/qpwedev/spot-identity/assets/119045809/2a9d0605-58b3-4a06-8fb0-6a6aef19d5bb)